 Agreement to be Audio-Recorded

 All TOEP exams are audio-recorded.
 Audio-recordings of tests are the property of the Academic English Program at UCI and may be used for the norming and training of TOEP graders and/or educational and research purposes.
-All registered students will be asked to indicate they understand that their tests will be audio-recorded and may be used by the Academic English Program for academic purposes.
+All registered students will be asked to indicate that they understand that their tests will be audio-recorded and may be used by the Academic English Program for academic purposes.

 Dr. Sarah Sok, TOEP Coordinator, firstname.lastname@example.org